mchjohnson13/kickstarter-analysis/Challenge/Written_Report.md

 ## Overview of Project

 Louise is a playwrite wanting to start a crowdfunding campaign.
 She has estimated a budget of over $10,000.
-She wants to gain an understanging of what factors make a successful campaign.
+She wants to gain an understanding of what factors make a successful campaign.

 Specifically, Louise wants to understand if and how the launch dates and funding goals of different campaigns effected their outcomes.